BRT Sunway Line: Bus Fleet

 In February 2014, BYD won the bid to supply 15 new battery-run electric bus for Prasarana Malaysia.

-The buses use a lithium ion phosphate battery which is fire-safe and non-toxic, in-wheel hub motors and regenerative braking.
+The buses use a lithium iron phosphate battery - which are non-toxic and have increased fire safety, in-wheel hub motors and regenerative braking.
 There are no caustic materials contained in the battery and no toxic electrolytes or heavy metals and the battery can be completely recycled.
 The source said that the buses are very quiet and ensures a comfortable ride without vibrations, jerks or noise associated with the conventional buses and combustion engines.
 The bus can also drive for more than 250 km even in heavy city traffic on a single charge.

+In September 2022, a driverless bus trial has been started that will run after hours.
+While initially not carrying any passengers, the aim is to allow for increased efficiency.

 Other information

 Background

 Bus rapid transit (BRT) is a transit system that uses dedicated bus lanes, universal access stations, integrated pedestrian access, rapid boarding and high service frequency.
 It is a fairly new concept in Malaysia although it has been implemented successfully in cities such as Bogotá, Colombia; Jakarta, Indonesia, and Curitiba, Brazil.